neoml-lib/neoml/NeoML/docs/en/API/NN/PoolingLayers/ProjectionPoolingLayer.md

 void SetRestoreOriginalImageSize( bool flag );
 ```

-If `true` then output blob will be of the same size as input blob, and mean values will be broadcasted along pooling direction.
+If `true` then output blob will be of the same size as input blob, and mean values will be broadcasted along pooling dimension.
-If `false` then output blob size along pooling direction will be `1`.
+If `false` then output blob size along pooling dimension will be `1`.
 The default value is `false`.

 ## Trainable parameters